singnet/time-series-anomaly-discovery/README.md

 ### Docker

 This project provides two docker files located in the [Dockerfiles][docker_files] folder.
-One is a basic C++ service based Dockerfile to allow to build basic docker images ready to run C++ services.
-On the other hand, the other one incorporate the service source, DAEMON, and a final CMD command to run the service directly with the docker 'run' command.
+One of them allows you to build clean C++ GRPC ready images  to run and develop C++ services.
+On the other hand, the other one incorporate the service source, all the [Sigularity Net Service][singnet_service_tutorial] stuff to interact with the block chain, and a final CMD command to run the service directly with the docker 'run' command.

 In order to build a basic C++ service-ready image use the following command in the project's root directory.